mountainkidai/rfSEClub/Vocab/Phrases.md

 4. Hit the sack

-   Meaning: Go to sleep
+   Meaning: Go to sleep.
-   Example: " After having a stressful day he hit the sack"
+   Example: " After having a stressful day he hit the sack."

 5. Barking up the wrong tree

-   Meaning: To be mistaken, to be looking for solutions in the wrong place
+   Meaning: To be mistaken, to be looking for solutions in the wrong place.
-   Example: "Whole time he was barking up the wrong tree"
+   Example: "Whole time he was barking up the wrong tree."

+6. To kill two birds with one stone

+   Meaning: to solve two problems at once.

+   Example: Cycling to work is a great way to kill two birds with one stone, as it provides both exercise and transportation.